Zhenyu-Bo/Zhenyu-Bo.github.io/_pages/about.md

 **Motivation:**
 * LLMs lack awareness of untrained repositories, making it difficult to retrieve code information relevant to current needs.
-* Code repositories often contain massive files, and token limits combined with models' constrained long-context comprehension prevent inputting all information as prompts.
+* Code repositories often contain massive files, and token limits combined with LLMs' constrained long-context comprehension prevent inputting all information as prompts.

 **Solution:**
 My strategy is using RAG to provide precise information which LLMs exactly need to improve code awareness of LLM and reduce context overhead.
 To be more specific yet concise, I construct a function call dependency table for files in the code repository, then extract all relevant functions based on user requests and inject them as prompts into LLMs.